julzaza/wildwitchherbs/_posts/2025-07-10-witchy-herbs-for-protection.md

 Whether you walk barefoot in the woods or light a candle in a city apartment, these traditions are yours to adapt and carry on.

 Let the plants protect you—boldly, softly, completely.

+[Top Witchy Herbs for Healing](/witchy-herbs-for-healing/) will guide you through plants witches and healers used to cure body, mind and soul.

 ---